 The community rallies together to host the festival, which is considered one of the largest events in the entire world to celebrate the heritage and culture of the Irish.
-This annual festival weekend in August, and anyone who attends leaves with memories that will last a lifetime.
+This annual festival weekend is in August, and it’s one of the best things to do in Dublin Ohio.

 The Dublin Irish Festival: Fast Facts That You Need to Know

 The Dublin Irish Festival is the largest three-day Irish festival on the globe that takes place in Dublin Ohio every summer.
-It’s hosted in Coffman Park and is dedicated to showcasing the best of Irish music, dance, culture, and heritage.
+It’s hosted in Coffman Park – one of the 60+ Dublin parks – and is dedicated to showcasing the best of Irish music, dance, culture, and heritage.